HyperBDR/docs/src/userguide/poc/hyperbdr-proxy-pre-settings.md

 **Step 2.** Fill in the information as follows to add the cloud platform.

-> This step will automatically create a block storage recovery gateway (HyperGate) under the Huawei Cloud authentication tenant after authentication.
+> This step will automatically create a block storage recovery Cloud Sync Gateway under the Huawei Cloud authentication tenant after authentication.

 Choose Huawei Cloud in the Recovery Platform.